-No Group company has a collective catering service.
+Few Group companies have a collective catering service.
 Employees who eat lunch on site are personally responsible for their food.
-Only one entity offers its employees daily delivery of individually prepared meals.
+During the COVID-19 pandemic, a number of companies hired catering services offering daily delivery of meals prepared in individual portions.
 In both cases, the risk of food waste is extremely low.